How to Rock Your Content Automation Implementation

-In a recent blog post by our CEO, he draws an interesting comparison between the setup of up a rock concert and the setup of an investment content marketing automation solution.
-The point he makes in the post is that the behind-the-scenes logistics of an operation are often not fully realized or appreciated, even though they’re vital to the outcome.
+In a blog post by our CEO, he draws a comparison between setting up a rock concert and doing an investment management content automation implementation.
+In the post, he points out that the critical behind-the-scenes logistics of these operations are not fully appreciated.
+But they’re vital to the outcome.

-Think back to a concert you attended where you arrived a bit early.
-The roadies are getting all the equipment set up perfectly so that the band can just get up on stage, grab their instruments, and put on a great show.
-The roadies may not get the attention from all the screaming, raging fans but they deserve some serious recognition for the role they play.
+For example, think back to a time you arrived early to a concert.
+You may have noticed the roadies methodically working to get all the equipment set up and working perfectly.
+Because of this, the band can just get up on stage, grab their instruments, and put on a great show.
+The roadies and logistics teams don’t get the attention from all the screaming, raging fans, but they certainly deserve some recognition for the role they play.

-- Creating shareable content (design and copy) components like charts, graphs and disclosures
+- Creating shareable data components like charts, graphs, and disclosures

-- Integrating other technologies in your workflow (robo-writing, CRM, compliance systems, etc)
+- Integrating other technologies in your workflow (robo-writing, CRM, compliance system, etc)

 - QA & Testing

 - Planning for ongoing support and maintenance

 Each item requires the right mix of experience and skills to implement accurately, on time, and within budget.
 There are a few main ways investment managers typically approach these implementations, and it’s critical to carefully consider the outcomes of each approach.